 I really wanted to rate this story 5 stars, but it misses the mark with all the unnecessary tedious scenes.
 Otherwise, the story line and plot are exciting as Eliza learns to communicate after living 18 years without being able to communicate with anyone except her father with whom she made up some signs to let him know what she is doing.
 It addresses the abuse some deaf children endure because of their deafness.
 Eliza's father even though he is Amish allows Eliza to express herself through paints she makes from nature.
 Falling in love, and deciding to leave her family is a difficult decision for Eliza.
 The solution that is finally decided comes from an unusual source.
 This story made me realize the difficulty that deaf people have of communicating in a hearing world.

-Happy New Year and welcome to 2025.
+The Holiday season is almost here.
 I read mostly Advanced Reader Copies and all reviews are my own opinion.
 Feel free to contact me if you have a questions or want me to read one of your books.
 Please post to my blog and/or subscribe.
 I love hearing from you!
 Maranatha!
 Come Lord Jesus come!
 May God bless and keep you this year!

 Sunday, May 15, 2022